zhutao100/qwen-code/docs/users/features/sandbox.md

 # Sandbox

-This document provides a guide to sandboxing in Qwen Code, including prerequisites, quickstart, and configuration.
+This document explains how to run Qwen Code inside a sandbox to reduce risk when tools execute shell commands or modify files.

 ## Prerequisites